 6. Practicalities in one place

-- Empirical AUC is pair counting.
-With \(m\) positives and \(n\) negatives, average \(\mathbf{1}\{s_{1,i}>s_{0,j}\}\) over all \(mn\) cross‑pairs; give ties half‑credit.
-This is a \(U\)‑statistic; DeLong’s method provides a widely used nonparametric variance and a test for comparing curves (see references).
+- Empirical AUC is pair counting (a WMW \(U\)-statistic).
+With \(m\) positives and \(n\) negatives, average \(\mathbf{1}\{s_{1,i}>s_{0,j}\}\) over all \(mn\) cross-pairs; give ties half-credit.
+DeLong’s method gives a nonparametric variance and tests for comparing ROCs.

 Minimal ROC/AUC — code